A State-Space Perspective on Modelling and Inference for Online Skill Rating: Discussion

+We further remark that point-by-point style state-space models have been considered in the `hot-hand effect' literature \citep{wetzels2016bayesian,otting2020hot,mews2023continuous}.
+Here, players may enter a `hot' state where they display exceptional performance and significantly affect the match outcome.
+However, the hot-hand literature primarily focuses on identifying the performance levels of individual players, neglecting cross-player interactions and their combined impact on the match (which may be a suitable assumption for sports such as darts).
+This focus leads to state-space models that are completely decoupled across players, resulting in a simplified scenario.
+In contrast, we consider state-space models for which the player skills jointly affect the observations, leading to additional inferential and computational challenges.

 An appealing aspect of our framework is that the user can devote their time to carefully designing their model, and describing their data-generating process in state-space language.
 Having done this, the general-purpose inference schemes will typically apply directly, enabling the user to easily explore different model and parameter configurations, with the ability to refine the model in an iterative manner \citep{gelman2020bayesian}.
+The SSM framework also provides the tools (marginal likelihoods) required for model selection in a principled way via Bayesian model selection \citep{wasserman2000bayesian}.

 As a result of our specific interests in this problem, we tend to emphasise the role of filtering as a tool for online decision-making, and of smoothing for retrospective evaluation of policies (e.g. assessing coach efficacy, changes in conditions, etc.).
-For simplicity, we have given a comparatively lightweight treatment of parameter estimation; there are various extensions of our work in this direction which would be worthwhile to examine carefully, e.g. online parameter estimation \citep{cappe2011online, kantas2015particle}, Bayesian approaches \citep{andrieu2010particle}, and beyond.
+For simplicity, we have given a comparatively lightweight treatment of parameter estimation; there are various extensions of our work in this direction which would be worthwhile to examine carefully, e.g. online parameter estimation \citep{cappe2011online,kantas2015particle}, Bayesian approaches \citep{andrieu2010particle}, and beyond.

-With regard to practical recommendations, at a coarse resolution we can offer that i) when speed and scalability are of primary interest, Extended Kalman inference offers a good default, whereas ii) when robustness and flexibility are a greater priority, the fHMM model with graph-based inference has many nice properties.
+With regard to practical recommendations, at a coarse resolution, we can offer that i) when speed and scalability are of primary interest, Extended Kalman inference offers a good default, whereas ii) when robustness and flexibility are a greater priority, the fHMM model with graph-based inference has many nice properties.
 We note that the task of evaluating the relative suitability of \{ Extended Kalman, SMC, HMM, ... \} approaches is not limited to the skill rating setting, and is relevant across many fields and applications wherein state-space models are fundamental.